Dr. Nicolay Rusnachenko

 International Conference on Data Analytics and Management in Data Intensive Domains, Springer, 2018

-bibtex / code
+bibtex / paper / code /

 Utilizing a set of sentence level attitudes with related metrics to perform a sentiment prediction.
 As for input of neural network based models, in prior works all the models deals with an attitudes limited by a single sentence.